SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 #### Synchronous Mode
-Synchronous mode can operate at significantly higher freqencies.
+Synchronous mode can operate at significantly higher frequencies.
 Since it does not require the two devices to have matching clocks and baud rates configured, there isn't a list of standard baud rates like for async. modes.
 The minimum baud rate in synchronous mode as master, and in and MSPI mode, is F_CPU / 2048 - 8 times the minimum asynchronous baud rate - and the maximum is F_CPU / 2  (that is, 8 times the maximum without U2X mode); These speeds are well beyond the range of what one would plausibly want except at extremely low system clock frequencies.

-The maximum baud rate while opperating as slave in sychronous mode is F_CPU / 4 (2 system clock cycle minimum for each high and low of the clock).
+The maximum baud rate while opperating as slave in synchronous mode is F_CPU / 4 (2 system clock cycle minimum for each high and low of the clock).

 ### Common Baud Rates